 Augsburg University is registered with the Minnesota Office of Higher Education pursuant to sections 136A.61 to 136A.71.
 Registration is not an endorsement of the institution.
 Credits earned at the institution may not transfer to all other institutions.
-Minnesota Office of Higher Education, 1450 Energy Park Dr., Suite 350, St. Paul, MN 55108, www.ohe.state.mn.us; 651-642-0533.

 Policies